waterwheel31/postgreSQLpractice/README.md

+## To run these codes:

+*  Install PostgreSQL in the machine (or Vagrant or Docker)
-To run these codes, it is required to download the data base from this link and place in the same directory https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
+*  Download the data base from this link and place in the same directory https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
+*  Load the data into PostgreSQL Database
+*  Prepare Python3
+*  Install psycopg2 ('pip3 install psycopg2')

-followings are the resutls for the three tasks mentioned above
+## Followings are the resutls for the three tasks mentioned above

-Result of 1
+#### Result of 1

-Top Articles:
+Top Articles (number of views)

 candidate-is-jerk        (338647)
 bears-love-berries       (253801)